 Gulfstream’s newest jets, the G500 and G600, are arguably among the most advanced business jets ever developed.
 After two hours flying the G500 (a little longer than planned thanks to the thunderstorms), I have no doubt that pilots, especially those with Gulfstream experience, will instantly feel comfortably at home in these airplanes.
 They may even feel that the initial training time is too long, because once they get used to the FBW sidesticks and the touchscreen interface, other than a big step up in performance, there is little new to learn.

-The G500, with certification now in hand, will enter service later this year, and the G600 is expected to achieve certification by the end of 2018. o
+The G500, with certification now in hand, will enter service later this year, and the G600 is expected to achieve certification in late June 2019. o

 Gulfstream’s FBW Philosophy